Ever wonder what happened to those nifty Social Security statements we all used to get in the mail?

 I did too.
 I received my Social Security statement in 2011, but wondered why I hadn’t in 2012.

-To replace the paper statements, in May, a new SSA website was launched that allows you to access your Social Security statement online.
+To replace the paper statements, a new SSA website was launched that allows you to access your Social Security statement online.

 To retrieve your Social Security statement online, the process is pretty simple:

 - Go to the new Social Security statement website.

 - Create a login.
 You will have to answer a number of security questions to verify your identity, including some information included on your Experian credit report.

 The SSA has apparently beefed up what is included in the statement from what was originally there a few months ago.
 You can now find: